Subscribe via E-mail

 Online FTP Client with AnyClient

-With JSCAPE's online FTP client, you can transfer files even if you don't have your laptop with you or if you simply haven't installed (or can't install) an FTP client.
+With JSCAPE's online FTP client, known as AnyClient Web, you can transfer files securely even if you don't have your laptop with you or if you simply haven't installed (or can't install) an FTP client.
 All you need is a regular computer, a Java enabled web browser, and of course an Internet connection.

-This web based FTP client is actually an online version of AnyClient, JSCAPE's free file transfer client.
-Because this online version shares the same code as the original AnyClient, it can do practically everything that AnyClient can.
-Like the original, it supports a wide range of file transfer protocols like FTP, SFTP/SSH, FTP/Implicit SSL, FTP/SSL (AUTH TLS), WebDav, Amazon S3 (HTTP), Amazon S3 (HTTPS) and AFTP.
+This web-based FTP client is actually an online version of AnyClient, JSCAPE's free file transfer client.
+Because this online version shares the same code as the locally-installed AnyClient, it can do practically everything that AnyClient can.
+Like it, AnyClient Web supports a wide range of standard and secure file transfer protocols like FTP, SFTP/SSH, FTP/Implicit SSL, FTP/SSL (AUTH TLS), WebDav, Amazon S3 (HTTP), Amazon S3 (HTTPS) and AFTP.
 Other than having a Web browser in the background, it even looks exactly the same.

 Here's the main screen of the web-based AnyClient: